Perlkonig/grav-theme-knowledge-base/README.md

 Installing the Knowledge Base theme can be done in one of two ways.
 The GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command, while the manual method enables you to do so via a zip file.

 The theme by itself is useful, but you may have an easier time getting up and running by installing the skeleton.
-The Knowledge Base skeleton can be found `HERE`, which is a complete site with the theme itself, required plugins and configuration, and sample content.
+[The Knowledge Base skeleton](https://github.com/Perlkonig/grav-skeleton-knowledge-base) is a complete site with the theme itself, required plugins and configuration, and sample content.

 ### GPM Installation (Preferred)